-Excluding the period over period decrease in income from operations resulting from the temporary idling of the West Elk mine, the partial insurance payment, the reclamation liability adjustment at Arch of Illinois and the excise tax recoveries (all described above), income from operations decreased \$6.2 million for the quarter ended June 30, 2000 when compared to the same period in the The decrease is attributable to the continuing difficult market prior year. conditions that prevailed in U.S. coal markets during the quarter along with increased fuel costs that were up over \$1.0 million per month compared to the same period last year resulting from higher diesel fuel and oil prices.
+Excluding the period over period decrease in income from operations resulting from the temporary idling of the West Elk mine, the partial insurance payment, the reclamation liability adjustment at Arch of Illinois and the excise tax recoveries (all described above), income from operations decreased \$6.2 million for the quarter ended June 30, 2000 when compared to the same period in the prior year.
+The decrease is attributable to the continuing difficult market conditions that prevailed in U.S. coal markets during the quarter along with increased fuel costs that were up over \$1.0 million per month compared to the same period last year resulting from higher diesel fuel and oil prices.
 In addition, income from operations also declined at the Company's Mingo Logan longwall operation (Mountaineer Mine) where, despite another strong second quarter and the contribution of \$9.0 million of income from operations, results were below the \$11.6 million of income from operations from the second quarter of 1999.
 The decrease was primarily caused by continuing depressed coal prices, generally less favorable mining conditions and increased mine development expenses associated with the start-up of the Alma seam operation.
-The Mountaineer Mine contributed 13% and 12% of the Company's coal sales revenues in the quarter ended line 30 2000 and 1999 respectively.
-Lone Mountain also the quarter ended June 30, 2000 and 1999, respectively.
 Lone Mountain also experienced reduced income from operations caused by adverse mining conditions which reduced production at the mine and also caused increased mining expenses.
 Partially offsetting the decrease in income from operations was ongoing improved performance at several other of the Company's mines caused in part by the continued Company focus on reducing costs and improving productivity, as well as reduced costs in the current quarter resulting from the closure of the Dal-Tex operation in July 1999.
 The Dal-Tex operation incurred production shortfalls, deterioration of mining conditions and resulting lower income contributions prior to its closing on July 23, 1999.
-Other factors that affected quarter to quarter comparisons were several sales of surplus land which resulted in a gain of \$3.5 million during the current quarter.
+Other factors that affected quarter to quarter comparisons were several sales of surplus land which resulted in a gain of \$3.5 million during the current guarter.
 During the quarter ended June 30, 1999 the Company sold a dragline at the Arch of Illinois operation resulting in a gain of \$2.5 million and also had settlements with two suppliers that added \$2.5 million to the prior quarter's results.